-- Your goals should be specific and measurable.
+- Again, your goals should be specific and measurable.
 Don’t just say “I want to increase sales”.
 Come up with an actual benchmark dollar amount (like “I want to make $5000 in sales.” or “I want to average $2000 in sales per month.”).
 Giving yourself specific benchmarks will increase your motivation to reach them.
-Plus, they make it easier to measure whether you were successful or not.
+Plus, they make it easier to measure whether or not you were successful.

-Here’s a basic two-page worksheet to record your 2013 goals on.
+Here’s a basic four-page worksheet to record your 2014 goals.
 Feel free to print and include in your creative business binder.
 There’s a space at the top to include your business name.
-I split the worksheet into four categories of business goals, and each table has space for you to write your specific goal, how you will measure your success, and that goal’s deadline.
+I split the worksheet into four categories of business goals, and each table has space for you to write your specific goal, how you will measure your success, the goal’s deadline, and any action items you can do to achieve it.
+Click here- 2014 Goals Worksheet – My Creative Business or on the pictures to download the free 4-page printable.

-Your goals should be very specific to your business needs, but to get the wheels turning, here are some examples of goals:
+Your goals should be very specific to your business needs, but to get the wheels turning, here are some examples of goals (repasting from last year):

 - Increase sales revenue